- Posted by Haroun Arif

 2. Does HP warranty cover screen damage?

 A warranty usually covers a manufacturing defect.
-So, if you had screen issues from the time of purchasing then you can ask for a free screen replacement.
+So, if you had screen issues from the time of purchasing then you can ask for a laptop screen replacement.
 But, if the screen gets accidental damages then you’re not eligible for a free screen repair service.